victormeloasm/CircularPrime/README.md

 # Circular Primes Finder

 This C program finds and lists all circular primes below 10,000,000 using the Miller-Rabin primality test.
 Circular primes are prime numbers that remain prime when their digits are rotated.
+You can easily change the number modifying the #define NUM_MAX.

 This was another exercise from Professor @Bernd-Ulmann